-The calf muscles are responsible for plantarflexing the foot at the ankle joint.
-It also flexes the leg at the knee joint.
+The calf muscles are responsible for plantarflexion the foot and ankle.
 The calf muscles are engaged in activities such as running and jumping.

 In most cases, the upper limbs develop before the lower limbs.
 The development of the lower limbs starts at week 4 of gestation, and the limb is well differentiated by weeks 8 to 10.
 The limb buds start to develop after activation of the mesenchymal cells in the lateral plate mesoderm.

-The blood supply of the calf comes from the popliteal artery, which then divides into the anterior and posterior tibial arteries.
-The fibular artery originates from the posterior tibial artery.
-The posterior tibial artery accompanies the tibial nerve and enters the sole through the tarsal tunnel.
+The blood supply of the calf muscles is derived from the popliteal artery, which divides into the anterior and posterior tibial arteries.
+The fibular (or peroneal) artery originates from the posterior tibial artery.
+The posterior tibial artery accompanies the tibial nerve and enters the plantar aspect of the foot through the tarsal tunnel.
 The anterior tibial artery runs anteriorly between the tibia and fibula through a gap in the interosseous membrane.
 It extends down the entire length of the leg and into the foot becoming the dorsalis pedis artery.

 Peripheral arterial disease of the lower extremity is a result of atherosclerotic plaques.
 As the atherosclerotic plaques increase in size, it results in claudication or pain with ambulation.
 Treatment options include angioplasty, stenting, or lower extremity bypass grafting.